andreytreyt/team-culture-map/example/README.md

 - Always
 ```

-16. Projects are completed sequentially; one task is finished before starting another.
+16. Projects are completed sequentially, one task is finished before starting another.
 Tasks are completed one at a time.
 Interruptions are avoided.
 Focus is on meeting deadlines and adhering to schedules.
 Efficiency and organization are valued over flexibility.
 ```
 Choose the option
 - Never